 1. Flue Damper

-The flue damper must be in the fully opened position (handle up toward the top of the fireplace) during operation of the fireplace.
+The flue damper must be in the fully opened position (handle all the way to the right) during operation of the fireplace.

 Before lighting the fireplace, verify fully open position by looking up from the inside of the fireplace.